Carlos Batara – Immigration Lawyer header image

 However, they will not be allowed to return to the U.S. unless they file for an I-601 family unity hardship waiver, which, if granted, enables them to legally reenter the United States.

-Because the stakes are so high in this situation, especially for married couples with minor children, organizing, preparing, and winning an I-601 waiver is crucial.
+Because the stakes are so high in these situations, organizing, preparing, and winning an I-601 waiver is crucial.

 Ready to take a serious and honest look at the strengths and weaknesses of your immigration case?
 Let’s get started with a personalized strategy and planning consultation . . .